burcgokden/A-Robust-Deep-CNN-Model-using-Numpy/README.md

 ```
 python train_cnn_md1.py 1
 ```
 Training generates output_cnn_md1.pickle file that stores trained model variables for prediction and a log file train_cnn_md1_log.txt showing loss and accuracy progress.
-These files are  generated from a prior run and available in the repo.
+Log files are  generated from a prior run and available in the repo.

 Training uses 5 epochs with 100 images/batch and total of 20000 images per epoch. (less than half of total MNIST training images.)